Chickens don’t come any cuter than Belgian D’Uccles – but I am biased, of course! If only one breed I could keep, they would be it.

 The Poultry Club of Great Britain recognized the D’Uccle in 1910.
 It is classified as a Belgian Bantam.

 The American Poultry Association recognized the D’Uccle in 1914 and classified it as feather legged.

-The American Bantam Association recognized the variety, classifying it as single comb, muff and beard.
+The American Bantam Association recognized the variety, classifying it as a single comb, muff, and beard.